A Finding Aid to the Kate Lang Papers,

 This series contains a brief biographical sketch about the life of Kate Lang which appears in the publication Women in Art.

 Most of the letters to Kate Lang concern art-related matters such as requests for artwork and sales of artwork.
 There are cards and letters of appreciation from customers as well from the Northern Virginia AIDS ministry and the IONA Senior Services Network in Washington, D.C. for Lang's artwork donations.
+Also found here is a letter written by Lang to her ex-husband, Jim, regarding mostly financial matters.
 Correspondence is arranged chronologically.

 Writings, 1992-1994, undated

-Writings include notes, sketches, and layout for a booklet of cartoons Kate Lang hoped to publish.
-Notes and sketches illustrate dimensions, colors and inscriptions for artwork requested by a collector as well as sketches and plans for original artwork.
-This series also includes Lang's work schedules and deadlines she made for herself.
+Writings include notes, sketches, and a layout for a booklet of cartoons Kate Lang hoped to publish.
+Notes and sketches illustrate dimensions, colors, and inscriptions for artwork requested by a collector as well as sketches and plans for original artwork.
+This series also includes Lang's work schedules and deadlines she made for herself as well as a writing on the history of her training in art.

 Financial Records, 1990-1996, undated

-Financial Records include lists of artwork sold and amount received, cost of materials used, expenses incurred for flea market trips, living expenses, a reconciliation book for sales made at flea markets, and a 1993 financial statement
+Financial Records include lists and prices of artwork sold, cost of materials used, expenses incurred for flea market trips, living expenses, a reconciliation book for sales made at flea markets, and a 1993 financial statement.

 Printed Material, 1991-1996, undated